Welcome to the Vaughan Williams Foundation – one of the foremost sources of funding for recent and contemporary music in the UK

 VWF supports the work, performance and recording of British/Irish composers from the last 100 years; as well as projects which further the knowledge and understanding of the life and music of Ralph Vaughan Williams, and of the work of Ursula Vaughan Williams.

-Applications will reopen on 1 February 2025.
+Applications are now open.
 Ensembles, organisations and individuals are welcome to apply.

 The Foundation also offers annual funding for postgraduate composition students.